The Ultimate Guide to Construction Reporting

 • Progress Summary: Provide a concise overview of the project's progress, key achievements, and any significant issues encountered during the period.
 Try to imagine if there was only one part of the report that was read, what would you write?!

-• RAG Status: Summary simple Key Performance Indicators into a red, green or amber status.
-Consider KPI such as scope, cost, time and risk.
+• RAG Status: Summary simple key performance indicators into a red, green or amber status.
+Consider construction KPI such as scope, cost, time and risk.
+Looking for more detailed RAG status reporting?
+Download our comprehensive RAG Status Template today.

 Six individual rings each in a red, green or amber color depicting RAG status for construction reporting metrics